Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 More on small victories and small defeats

-First, you will use Special Time to learn and adapt by generating victories and defeats.
+First, you will use Special Time to generate victories and defeats that help us to adapt to one another.
 I cannot repeat that too much.

 - With victories, you will say to one another: how can we build on that?